rayhagimoto/aws-lambda-bird/DEPLOYMENT_GUIDE.md

 - Python 3.9+ runtime
 - S3 bucket for model state storage
 - IAM permissions for Lambda and S3
+- Telegram bot token and chat ID (for notifications)

 ## Package Structure